KartulUdus/PoracleJS/docs/contributing.md

 ## How do I get started contributing?

-The project has its own developer dependencies that you can install with
+The project has its own developer dependencies that are automatically installed along with `npm i`.
-`npm install --dev`
 It includes packages to run the [wiki](https://kartuludus.github.io/PoracleJS/#/) and check your code against the project [style guide](https://github.com/KartulUdus/PoracleJS/blob/master/.eslintrc.json)

 Linting rules will be checked automatically by travis; however, should you wish to save some time, you can run the check locally by running: